 - PAPER – Due to both consumption decreases and an ongoing shift to paper with carbon neutral and recycled content, Pitt’s total GHG emissions from paper were 509 MT CO2e in FY20 (and only 0.27% of total emissions, the lowest it has ever been).

 Six GHG Inventories for the University of Pittsburgh’s Pittsburgh campus have now been completed(for fiscal years 2008, 2011, 2014, 2017, 2019, & 2020).

 In line with Pitt’s commitment to carbon neutrality for the Pittsburgh campus by 2037, Pitt GHG Inventories are being completed annually — and the GHG inventory process has already started for the next inventory (for FY21).
 The campus-wide process is guided by Dr. Melissa Bilec.
 The FY19 and FY20 Pitt GHG Inventories were completed by Jessica Vaden, a doctoral student in Civil and Environmental Engineering, with data provided from offices and departments across the University.
 The reports serve as guidelines for the Chancellor’s Advisory Council on Sustainability, its Carbon Commitment Committee (CCC), and any committees, groups, and/or individuals working to reduce Pitt’s GHG emissions.

-The FY20 GHG Inventory also informed the first Pitt Climate Action Plan, which is expected to be released in 2022.
+The FY20 GHG Inventory also informed the first Pitt Climate Action Plan, subsequently released in March 2022).